derekwongtf/data-engineering_projects/README.md

 Create a json key for the service account.
 ![image](https://user-images.githubusercontent.com/113747768/227587342-7a2d10ab-09bd-4008-9eee-fcef1bf19e75.png)

-# use service-account's auth-token for this session
+Use service-account's auth-token
 gcloud auth application-default login

-# Build the google cloud reosurce throught the use of IaC tool, Terraform
-Create a terraform configuration folder and type the following command
+Build the google cloud reosurce throught the use of IaC tool, Terraform Create a terraform configuration folder and type the following command

 Terraform init